 Reasons people say they need a meal replacement shake (plus what to say if your child says these things to you):

 1. I’m too busy to eat: Eating is an essential part of life.
 It goes along with breathing, drinking water, and sleeping.
-It is essential, restorative and wonderful.
+It is essential, restorative, and wonderful.
 If you don’t have time to eat, then there is a life-balance problem at stake.
-Let’s assess your lifestyle and find a way to fit in a healthy amount of time for eating real food.
+Let’s assess your lifestyle and find a way to fit in a healthy amount of time for eating.
 Let’s talk to your therapist about what we need to work on to help you have time to nourish your body.

 4. It’s healthier because I get all my vitamins and minerals: Getting vitamins and minerals through artificial means (vs. whole foods) has not been proven to be scientifically beneficial.
 There is no evidence that vitamin supplements make any impact on good health.
 Eating a whole, balanced diet is enough to keep the body fully nourished in all ways.
-Let’s talk with a nutritionist who can teach you about Intuitive Eating and help you build a balanced meal plan that provides you with everything you need.
+Let’s talk with a nutritionist who can help you build a balanced meal plan that provides you with everything you need.

 Multi-billion dollar companies sell shakes and nutritional supplements using “real people” on social media